 VPN establishes a secure connection between your device and a remote location.
 It creates a tunnel from your device to your VPN service provider’s network.
 All your internet traffic goes through this tunnel to the VPN server, and then to the website or internet service you are connecting to.
 This hides the origin of your traffic and makes it look like it comes from your VPN service provider’s network.
-All your traffic is encrypted and you real IP address is hidden, so only your VPN service provider can know what you are doing.
+All your traffic is encrypted and your real IP address is hidden, so only your service provider can know what you are doing.

 With most service providers you can choose the location of the server you want your VPN tunnel to be connected to.
 This will make it look like your traffic comes from the country of the server you connected your VPN to.